PaulBellette/neural_hybrid_render/README.md

 That turned out not to be just a training bug.
 It exposed a real issue with ordinary image-space convolution: nearby pixels in screen space are not always meaningful neighbours in scene space.

 ### 3. Partial / mask-aware convolution
-Replacing ordinary convolution with a partial-conv style layer helped a lot.
+Replacing ordinary convolution with a partial-conv style layer helped a lot (but didn't make it go away as you can see in the animations).

 That reduced the boundary artifact substantially, which supports the idea that one of the main problems was **invalid-neighbour contamination across visibility boundaries**.